 • Complete the entry form.

 • DVDs will not be returned.

-Either a $30, $35 or $40 submission fee for shorts, features or animated films, depending on when they are submitted.
-There is a standard $10 submission fee for students.
+• Entry fees are non-refundable: Either a $30, $35 or $40 submission fee for shorts, features or documentary films, depending on when they are submitted.
+There is a standard $10 submission fee for student films.

 • There is no compensation for the showing of your film.